seaboyz/You-Dont-Know-JS/types & grammar/ch3.md

 While `Array.apply( null, { length: 3 } )` is a strange and verbose way to create an array filled with `undefined` values, it's **vastly** better and more reliable than what you get with the footgun'ish `Array(3)` empty slots.

-Bottom line: **never ever, under any circumstances**, should you intentionally create and use these exotic empty-slot arrays.
+Bottom line: ***never ever, under any circumstances, should you intentionally create and use these exotic empty-slot arrays.
 Just don't do it.
-They're nuts.
+They're nuts***.

 ### `Object(..)`, `Function(..)`, and `RegExp(..)`